Photographing the Wedding Ceremony & Vows

 A large doorway at the Ned Hotel adds interest to this portrait as the bride enters the ceremony with her father.

-The Bride’s Walk Down the Aisle
+The Bride or Couple’s Walk Down the Aisle

 Then there’s her walk down the aisle.
-Sometimes her bridesmaids and/or page-boy will enter before her.
+Sometimes, her bridesmaids and/or page boy will enter before her.
 If this is the case, I take a sequence of them entering one by one.
-Finally, the bride enters and walks down the aisle, usually with her father.
-I stand near the door for this to get her entrance.
-Then I take a couple from the back and hurry to the front.
-In a register office, or if there’s not room, I back down the aisle to get the sequence from the front and hopefully the reaction when the groom sees her for the first time.
+Finally, the bride enters and walks down the aisle, often with her father, but more and more, the couple choose to walk into the room together.

 The Bride and Groom See Each Other for the First Time